Madeira

 Subtropical, dramatic, and year-round

 Madeira rises dramatically from the Atlantic approximately 500 nautical miles southwest of Lisbon, closer to the African coast than the European.
-The island is a volcanic wall — 1,862 metres at its highest point — dropping straight into deep water on all sides.
+The island is a volcanic wall — 1,862 metres at its highest — dropping straight into deep water on all sides.
 There are no anchorages in the conventional sense; Madeira is a destination for day charters and coastal cruising rather than a multi-day anchoring itinerary.

 The Azores — Mid-Atlantic Archipelago